mohameodo/agentai/FIREBASE_INDEXES.md

 This document lists all the required Firestore indexes for the AI Assistant application to function properly.

+> **✅ Already Configured**: These indexes are already configured in the `firestore.indexes.json` file in this project.
+Simply run `firebase deploy --only firestore:indexes` to deploy them to your Firebase project.

 ## Required Indexes

 ### 1. Agents Collection